openharmony/docs/en/application-dev/notification/assistant-guidelines.md

   `anm dump --setRecentCount  10`

-  Set the number of the cached recent notifications to be displayed to 10.
+  Set the number of the cached recent notifications to be displayed to **10**.

 ### help

-* Functionality
+* Function

   Displays the help information.